aammd/MS_computational_ecology_opinion/compecol.md

 dialogue across disciplines, and recognize the currencies of their collaborations.

-Discussion the place of computational ecology within the broader context of the ecological sciences will highlight areas of collaborations with other areas of science. @thes16aml makes the point that long-standing ecological problems would benefit from being examined through a variety of machine learning techniques --
+Discussing the place of computational ecology within the broader context of the ecological sciences will highlight areas of collaborations with other areas of science. @thes16aml makes the point that long-standing ecological problems would benefit from being examined through a variety of machine learning techniques --